-New stars show out in Grove Bowl, red team wins 53-52 - The Daily Mississippian
+New stars show out in Grove Bowl, Red team wins 53-52 - The Daily Mississippian

 This year’s Grove Bowl was one to remember.
 In a back-and-forth scoring game, the Red team came from behind to win 53-52 in the final few seconds after a successful two-point conversion.

-With the addition of some strong new players on the roster, it is without a doubt that the Rebels will be a strong competitor this season.
+With the addition of some strong new players on the roster, the Rebels without a doubt will be strong competitors this season.

-Ole Miss added two new strong quarterbacks to the roster this year, including senior Oklahoma State transfer Spencer Sanders, and freshman LSU transfer Walker Howard.
-Between the skill and talent of Jaxson Dart, Howard and Sanders, head coach Lane Kiffin is left with a difficult decision to make come this fall.
+Ole Miss added two strong quarterbacks to the roster this year: senior Oklahoma State transfer Spencer Sanders and freshman LSU transfer Walker Howard.
+With the skill and talent of returning quarterback Jaxson Dart, Howard and Sanders, head coach Lane Kiffin is left with a difficult decision to make about who will start this fall.

-“The idea of the offseason is to improve that room, make it competitive while bringing guys in,” Kiffin said when asked to evaluate the quarterback room.
+“The idea of the offseason is to improve that room, make it competitive while bringing guys in,” Kiffin said when asked to evaluate the quarterbacks.

-After a disappointing end to the 2022 season, Kiffin was impressed with the improvement and development of Dart.
+After a disappointing end to the 2022 season – the Rebels lost four games in a row – Kiffin was impressed with the improvement and development of Dart.

 “I’m really excited about Jaxson’s (Dart) improvement and development,” Kiffin said.
 “He played a little bit out west, and it’s a very different system that doesn’t really transfer to our system or to a lot of college football, so he was kind of starting over, and I was very pleased to have a lot of improvement.”